BrandonXLF/c-minor/README.md

 ## No-Transpilation Support

 c-minor supports browsers that implement the `append` function on `Element` without transpilation.
+That is:

 * Chrome: >= 54
 * Edge: >= 17